MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 1. From the left navigation panel of the Microsoft Purview compliance portal, select **Compliance Manager**.
 Alternatively, you can select Compliance Manager on the title bar of the Compliance Manager card.

 1. From the top of the Compliance Manager page, ensure **Overview** is selected (underlined).
 Scroll down to see all the information available on the page.
 Information on this page includes your compliance score, your points achieved, and Microsoft managed points achieved.
-You will see Key improvement actions, Solutions that effect your score and compliance score breakdown by categories or assessments.
+You will see Key improvement actions, Solutions that effect your score and compliance score breakdown by categories.

 1. From the top of the Overview page, select **Improvement actions**.
 These are actions that can improve the organization’s compliance score.
 Note that as improvement actions are taken, points may take up to 24 hours to update.
 Notice the available filters.